the-bos/the-bos.github.io/_posts/2025-06-17-the-3t-framework-for-evals.markdown

 Of course, there are a whole lot more to evals than I've covered here.

 Getting a genuinely good example dataset, though seemingly straightforward on the surface, might be your biggest bottleneck.
-Treat it as a creative challenge: crowdsource diverse examples from teammates, polish real queries from production, and annotate them with care.
+Treat it as a creative challenge: crowdsource diverse examples from teammates and early customers who helped shape the product, polish real queries from prod, and annotate them with care.

 You'll probably also want many more evaluators beyond 3T (+ Taste + Trust), to really capture the context, domain knowledge, or subject matter expertise that makes _your_ agent a real specialist, and gives your organization a real upper hand.